Good education is the best treasure of the future

 Our curriculum is based on American Common Core Standards curriculum approved by the State of California.

-The educational books are published by McGraw-hill, an e-book taught via tablets to students starting in the fifth grade, and which has a strong focus on STEM subjects (science, technology, engineering, mathematics), applied technology and robotics.
+The educational books and online platforms are published by McGraw-Hill, Savvas Learning and Pearson, from grade 6 and above, e-books are taught via tablets and Chromebook to students, and the content has a strong focus on STEM subjects (science, technology, engineering, mathematics), applied technology and robotics.

-Literary and Humanities materials selected from the best Arabic and Turkish curricula, in addition to a special curriculum for Islamic education for all stages in Arabic.
+Literary and Humanities materials selected from the best Arabic and Turkish curricula, in addition to a special curriculum for Islamic education for all stages in Arabic as well as English.

-Students are studying the American Diploma in the last four years, with intensive preparation for English and Turkish language tests, which is required from most prestigious Turkish and international universities.
+Students are studying for the American Diploma in the last four years (grades 9-12), with an intensive preparation for English and Turkish language tests, which is required for most prestigious Turkish and international universities.

 Our English Language curriculum focuses on a blended experience of systems, skills and technological and situational learning.

-A standardized placement test that checks students’ theoretical and communicative competence will be conducted.
+A standardized placement test that checks students’ theoretical and communicative competence is conducted.
 Levels are regularly reviewed to ensure that students are given the opportunity to progress.

 Within the classroom, we focus on the four systems: lexis, grammar, pronunciation and discourse, but using the communicative approach, whereby the emphasis is on students activating their theoretical learning within the two productive skills; speaking and writing and honing the receptive skills; listening and reading.